nenikitov/colorscheme-loader.nvim/README.md

                 custom = 'horizon',
                 -- Extra fallback from default NeoVim colorschemes fallback = 'slate',
-                -- Whether to ignore the notification is fallback was used silent = false,
+                -- Whether to ignore the notification when fallback is used silent = false,
             },
             -- `init` is called before all other plugins, so no need to set `priority`